digital-cargo/good-practice-truck-preadvice/README.md

     GHA TMS->>+GHA ONE Record Server: Updates the TransportMovement with actual timestamps
 ```

-### Business Process (using the Service-concept)
+### Business Process (Using the Service-Concept)

-This variant of the business process applies the Service-concept of ONE Record.
+This variant of the business process applies the service-concept of ONE Record.
 The TruckPreAdvice process is using a GHA Service called "QuickDropOff".
 The sequence for this use case is as follows:
 - A trucker provides a serviceRequest with the essential information: the truck and driver information plus the shipments.
 - The GHA then provides one or more options for the service.
 Each service option is a dock slot option a different drop-off time.
 For this example, we assume there´s only one option provided by the GHA.
 - If the slot fits and is to be confirmed, the trucker then requests the GHA to change the Status of the bookingOption to BOOKED.